lovishhamal/Quiz-application/README.md

 # Quiz-application

-Please make sure you have node js and mongo db installed.
+Please make sure you have node js, mongo db and yarn installed.
 I have used mongodb to store questions along with answers and implemented a restful api.

 create a dir and clone the project